Ibrahim Jaaber: Professional career

 Ibrahim Jaaber was not drafted by any NBA teams, but he played for the Detroit Pistons' Summer League squad from July 7–14, 2007 and he subsequently signed a contract to play professionally for a Greek League team called Aigaleo.
 He then moved to the premiere EuroLeague to play with Lottomatica Roma.
 In the 2010 NBA Summer League, he played for the Los Angeles Lakers.
 In August 2010 he signed with AJ Milano.

-On January 30, 2013, Jaaber announced that he is leaving his former team Žalgiris Kaunas due to personal reasons.
+On January 30, 2013, Jaaber announced that he is leaving his former team Žalgiris Kaunas for personal reasons.
 He also stated that he will not play for any other European team.
 Jaaber explained in a letter to the club he left Lithuania because he could not stand to see the dances too suggestive of Zalgiris cheerleaders and he disagreed with advertisements appearing on T-shirts team.
 "I am well aware that this might prevent me from earning money through basketball for the rest of my life, but I am willing to make this sacrifice because of my beliefs (Islam)," he wrote.

+Connections with Muslim Community

+Ibrahim Jaaber is now a youth director at IECPA (Jesus Son of Mary Mosque).